paddlesteamer/helicmax-hdmax-drone-cam/README.md

 ## Folder Structure
 ### gostream
 Streamer for drone cam.
-After you connected to the drone cam with wifi, run:
-`go run stream.go` and then go to [http://127.0.0.1:8080/stream](http://127.0.0.0.1:8080/stream).
+After you connected to the drone cam with wifi, run `go run stream.go` and then go to [http://127.0.0.1:8080/stream](http://127.0.0.1:8080/stream).
 This is the folder that you're interested in if you just want to stream video from the drone camera.

 ### apk